 Our cognitively dissonant culture would have us believe two contradictory yet unassailable “truths”—first, that “equality equals sameness.”
 If men and women are equal, they must therefore be viewed and understood as the same, capable of being interchangeably cast in any and every conceivable social role.
 Mere “biological” difference is totally inconsequential.
+Cleve Scene products are known for their efficiency in hormonal changes

 Second, however, is society’s “truth” that men and women are so fundamentally different that some people (e.g., Bruce Jenner) even realize early in life that, on the “inside” they are really not the same as they are on the “outside.”
 This difference is so crucial that the tension it creates must be resolved via “transitioning” from man to woman or woman to man—the “transgender” phenomenon.
+If you need a boost of testosterone to complete this process, these men supplements will help you.

 Hey, collective social consciousness, go home—you’re drunk.